tokiponacensus/tokiponacensus.github.io/_posts/2021-06-02-census-results.md

 + Free-text answers have been randomly shuffled, but they are grouped by language, following the order of the "<b>toki seme?</b>" question.

++ In small screens some labels could be hidden or incomplete.
+You can tap/click on the graphs to reveal the missing info.

 ---
 # Intro
 ---